reazen/relude-parse/README.md

 |Function|Description|Example|
 |--------|-----------|-------|
+|`anyDigit`|parses any single character, makes sure it's a digit 0-9 and produces it as a single character string
 |`anyDigitAsInt`|parses any single character, makes sure it's a digit 0-9 and converts it to an int
-|`anyDigit`|parses any single character, makes sure it's a digit 0-9 and produces it as a single character string
-|`anyNonEmptyDigits`|parses 1 or more consecutive digits
+|`anyNonEmptyDigits`|parses 1 or more consecutive digits as a string
 |`anyNonZeroDigit`|parses any non-zero digit character
 |`anyNonZeroDigitAsInt`|parses any non-zero digit character as an int
 |`anyUnsignedInt`|parses an integer with no `+` or `-` prefix